jinzhouyang666/Interactive-Visual-Bias-Analysis-Prototype/README.md

 ## 📚 Context & Motivation

-Many AI models used in cultural institutions rely on demographic or visual labels that are often incomplete, ethically problematic, or biased.
+AI models used in cultural institutions rely on demographic or visual labels that are often incomplete, ethically problematic, or biased.
 This project addresses the need for a more subjective and contextual learning framework by integrating multiple annotation sources and simulating user preferences.

 The goal is to prototype a system where:
 - Visual-language models (VLMs) generate descriptions of heritage images.
-- Users provide feedback about whether those descriptions capture issues of representation and bias.
+- User provides feedback about whether those descriptions capture issues of representation and bias.
 - The model learns to adapt based on this interaction loop.

-This approach aligns directly with the PhD research direction focused on human-AI interaction, personalization, and bias mitigation in visual heritage data.

 ## 🖼️ Dataset

-Images are retrieved from the [Rijksmuseum](https://www.rijksmuseum.nl/en) using culturally sensitive search keywords (e.g., "colonial", "Asian woman", "Black servant").
+Images are retrieved from the [Rijksmuseum](https://www.rijksmuseum.nl) using culturally sensitive search keywords (e.g., "colonial", "Asian woman", "Black servant").
 Each image includes:

-- ✅ Institutional Dutch-language metadata
+- Institutional Dutch-language metadata
-- ✅ Machine-generated annotations (via Encord and LLaMA-4)
+- Machine-generated annotations (via Encord and LLaMA-4)
-- ✅ Simulated human feedback from two different perspectives
+- Simulated human feedback from two different perspectives
-- ✅ A structured bias divergence analysis
+- A structured bias divergence analysis
-- ✅ A pairwise human preference dataset to simulate RLHF-style learning
+- A pairwise human preference dataset to simulate RLHF-style learning

 ## 🧩 Key Components